girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Axios in React.md

   ##### Explanation:

-  - For demonstrating a POST method, a form is used to let the user enter a new post title.
+  - For demonstrating a POST method, a form is used to let the user enter a new post title and post body.
-  - So the first thing we need to do is to connect the submit event of the form with the event handler method performPostRequest().
+  - The submit event of the form is therefore connected with the event handler method createPost.
+  - The HTTP post request is performed by calling **axios.post()** that takes in two parameters.
+    - First one is the url of the API i.e. **https://jsonplaceholder.typicode.com/posts**.
-  - The HTTP post request is performed by calling axios.post().
-Again, two parameter are needed.
-First we’re passing in the URI of the service endpoint.
-Second, we’re passing in an object which contains the properties of the new todo item: userId, title and completed.
+    - Second one is an object which contains the JSON data of the new post item: title and body.
-  - Processing the result is done in the same way as seen before when we’ve executed the HTTP GET requests.
+  - This method then returns a Promise, so that we can use the .then() to store the res.data in a state variable called posts.
+  - The post.title and post.body is then rendered on the screen.

 ## Benefits of the Axios

-- It has good defaults to work with JSON data.
-Unlike alternatives such as the Fetch API, you often don't need to set your headers.
-Or perform tedious tasks like converting your request body to a JSON string.
+- One of the biggest benefits of Axios is that it has really good defaults to work around with **JSON data**.
+Unlike other alternatives like the Fetch API, it is not required to set any headers or convert the data or request body using .json() or JSON.stringify().
-- Axios has function names that match any HTTP methods.
-To perform a GET request, you use the .get() method.
+- Axios provides **matching HTTP shorthand methods** which makes performing any HTTP Requests or API calls way easier, thereby providing a simpler development experience.
+For example, to perform a GET request, use the .get() method.
+- Axios helps to make **asynchronous requests** and handle responses better by using promises and thereby avoiding callback hell.
+- We can use async/await with it as well as write functions to modify a request before it is sent.
-- Axios can be used on the server as well as the client.
-If you are writing a Node.js application, be aware that Axios can also be used in an environment separate from the browser.
+- Axios can be used both on the server as well as the client.

 ## References